supercharge/docs/testing-fakes.md

 ## Mocks
-Create a mock in Boost's tests using `this.mock(args)`.
+Create a mock in test methods using `this.mock(args)`.
 It uses Sinon to create the mock and passes all arguments down to Sinon.
-It returns the mock instance.
+It returns the mock instance:

 ```js
 const BaseTest = util('base-test')